inoxlang/inox/internal/jsoniter/README.md

 This package only provides a subset of the original features:
 - JSON iterator without reflection related features
-- JSON stream without reflection related features
+- JSON stream without reflection related features nor indention logic